jarrarhaider1214/docs/pages/user-guide/components/k8s-resources/registry-service/registry-service.md

 1. **K8s Resource**: Drop-down to add K8s resources.
 2. **Azure Registry**: Click the icon to fetch image details from Azure registry.
 3. **Profile:** Select credential profile from the drop-down.
 (To know more about Credentials Profile menu, click [here](/pages/user-guide/components/credentials-profile/credentials-profile).)

+   > For AWS registry, you will also have to select Region.
 4. **Search:** To fetch container registries from that profile.
 5. **Registry:** Select registry to get the list of repositories.

+   > For some cloud providers, system will give an option to select repository.

 ![2](imgs/2.jpg)